Home of English Grammar

 1. We can see through glass.

-2. He let out a groan
+2. He let out a groan when he saw the damage.

-4. Archimedes discovered a new principle
+4. Archimedes discovered a new scientific principle .

 5. He is sick and needs special care and attention.

-7. In the cricket match Team India beat Team Australia.
+7. In the cricket match, Team India beat Team Australia.

 8. We will have to hire a cook if we have so many guests.